 Green garlic is the garlic you know and love, just harvested young before the stem gets woody.
 Since it’s tender, the entire plant can be cooked like a giant scallion.
 It’s more mild than regular garlic, so I usually cook it briefly, although it’s great in slow cooked jams and chutneys too if you have a bunch.
 Look for green garlic in the spring and early summer at your local coop if you’re in the Midwest.

-Young Dandelions With Grape Tomatoes and Green Garlic
+Young Dandelion Crowns With Grape Tomatoes and Green Garlic

 - 8 ripe grape tomatoes

 - Kosher salt and fresh ground black pepper

 - Fill a sink or container with cold water.
 Wash the dandelions thoroughly, then trim the roots with a paring knife to remove any clinging debris, rinse the dandelions again, then wrap in a clean towel to dry.